raphaelmansuy/tutorials/39-llm-documentation-complete.md

     class B1,C1,D1 benefit
 ```

 **Game-Changing Result:** Your LLM doesn't just retrieve information—it understands context, relationships, and user intent.
-Accuracy jumps from 60% to 95%+.
+Accuracy jumps from the typical RAG failure rate of 23% to 95%+.

 #### ⚙️ The Execution Engine: Implementation Strategy